 - Work alongside full-time learning

-If you chose to do a part-time job alongside study, you should make sure you know if your school or college has any rules about how many hours you can work.
+Crucial: If you chose to do a part-time job alongside study, make sure you know what rules your school or college has about how many hours you can work.

 Take Action: Sign up to receive our Hot Jobs newsletter to find out about opportunities in Oxfordshire for younger job seekers.